32-bit ASN – 32-bit Autonomous System Numbers

 LACNIC – Latin American and Caribbean Network Information Center

-A legacy Internet number resource is an IPv4 address or Autonomous System number that was issued by an Internet Registry (InterNIC or its predecessors) prior to the formation of a Regional Internet Registry with responsibility for address distribution in the relevant geographic region.
+A legacy Internet number resource is an IPv4 address or Autonomous System Number (ASN) that was issued by an Internet Registry (InterNIC or its predecessors) prior to the formation of a Regional Internet Registry (RIR) with responsibility for address distribution in the relevant geographic region.

 LIR – Local Internet Registry

 An Internet Registry (IR) that primarily assigns address space to the users of the network services that it provides.
-LIRs are generally ISPs whose customers are primarily end users and possibly other ISPs.
+LIRs are generally Internet Service Providers (ISPs) whose customers are primarily end users and possibly other ISPs.

 NIR – National Internet Registry

 A NIR primarily allocates address space to its members or constituents which are generally LIRs organized at a national level.
 NIRs mostly exist in the Asia Pacific region.